Search Tips / Navigating This Site

 - Some post titles will pop up.
 Click on the first (or any) title.

-- Then, type “hostel” in your browser’s find window (don’t know how to access that?
-Control + F will get you there).
+- Then, type “hostel” in your browser’s FIND window.
+(Don’t know how to access the FIND window?
+For Windows and Linux, use Control + F or Ctrl + F. Macintosh, use Command + F.)

 - Voila!
 You land precisely on the hostel references.
 If there are more, using your browser’s “next” will locate those too.